 Please share this email with other members of your organization as appropriate.
 Also, it is imperative that you notify the Office of Long-Term Living for changes that would affect your provider file, such as addresses and telephone numbers.
 Mail to/pay to addresses, email addresses, and phone numbers may be updated electronically through ePEAP, which can be accessed through the PROMISe™ provider portal.
 For any other provider file changes please notify the Bureau of Quality and Provider Management Enrollment and Certification Section at 1-800-932-0939 Option #1.

 To ensure you receive email communications distributed from the Office of Long-Term Living, please visit the ListServ Archives page athttp://listserv.dpw.state.pa.us to update or register your email address.

 News and Notes

-You'll find policy updates, helpful links and new information regarding senior care in PA, along with ICA newsletters.
+You'll find policy updates, helpful links, events and new information regarding senior care in PA.